jjwithanr/obsidian_bible_study/docs/New Testament/1 Corinthians/1Cor1.md

 #theosu

+#### v.4
+>I always thank God for you because of his grace given you in Christ Jesus.

+#### v.5-6
+>For in him you have been enriched in every way—in all your speaking and in all your knowledge—<sup>6</sup>because our testimony about Christ was confirmed in you.

 #### v.7
 >Therefore you do not lack any spiritual gift as you eagerly wait for our Lord Jesus Christ to be revealed.